MagaluCloud/magalu/mgc/cli/docs/tag/resources/tags/detach.md

 ## Flags:
 ```
+    --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
     --external-id string            External ID of the resource, as used by its own product (required)
 -h, --help                          help for detach
     --tag-name string               Tag name to detach from the resource (required)
 ```

 ## Global Flags: